 Indonesian Summer Program

-The Indonesian summer program aims to improve participants’ ability to communicate through reading, writing, speaking, and listening.
-These four language skills will be cultivated through in-class language instruction, as well as cultural presentations and activities.
+The Indonesian summer program aims to improve reading, writing, speaking, and listening through in-class language instruction, as well as cultural presentations and activities.
 Community engagement and host family stays encourage students to practice their language in real world environments, while also offering them the opportunity to delve deeper into Indonesian culture.
 By the end of the program, participants will have a greater appreciation for Indonesia, including its language, religion, society, and history.

 Program Location: Indonesia